Frequently Flying

 Frequently Flying is the third studio album by Australian DJ and producer Sonny Fodera.
-The album is the first and only album released by Fodera on the Defected Records label.
+It is the first and only album released by Fodera on the Defected Records label.
 It was announced in August 2016 and released on 11 November 2016.

-About the album, Fodera said "I wanted to create something that wavers in and out of the usual late-night club scene, where you can enjoy the music anywhere."
+About the album, Fodera said, "I wanted to create something that wavers in and out of the usual late-night club scene, where you can enjoy the music anywhere."

-The album contains previously released singles "Roll with Me" and "Feeling U" in 2015 and "Over This" in 2016.
+The album contains 14 tracks, including the previously released singles "Roll with Me", "Feeling U" and "Over This".